 The CIDM Best Practices conference is the premier annual conference for managers of information development, whether it be for user and product support, or training.
 From your colleagues, learn about the best ideas and innovations in the industry.
 Discover how organizations are pursuing dynamic publishing, content management, social media, enterprise-wide information creation through wikis and blogs, and much more.

-In its 18th year, the Best Practices Conference will be held at the La Fonda On the Plaza in Santa Fe, New Mexico.
+In its 19th year, the Best Practices Conference will be held in Burlington, Vermont.